Rangi42/polishedcrystal/README.md

    * Wild Chikorita in Yellow Forest (in the morning/day)
    * Wild Cyndaquil in Yellow Forest (at night)
    * Wild Totodile in Yellow Forest (by Surfing)
+   * Wild Pikachu in Yellow Forest know Fly or Surf
    * Wild Shellder in Whirl Islands
    * Wild Octillery in Whirl Islands
    * Wild Dewgong in Seafoam Islands